xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

 A store admin can check the list of attributes added to a product class and manage these attributes on a respective product class details page in the **Classes & attributes** section of the Admin area (**Catalog > Classes & attributes**).

+{% note info %}
+All changes applied to product class attributes via the **Classes & attributes** section of the Admin area are applied store-wide and will affect all products with the related product class assigned by far.
+{% endnote %}

 To view the list of attributes a product class has a store admin should locate the respective product class in the **Classes & attributes** section of the Admin area and click on _Edit attributes (N)_ link opposite it (where N stands for the numner of attribues a product class has).

 <div class="ui stackable two column grid">